Alz3bi/Movies-Library/README.md

 ## Overview

-This project shows an example of requesting and responses from Third-party APIs inside a local java-script server.
+Movie Library is a project to demonstrate some functions of javaScript, Getting data form Third-party API, Storing and retreving data from postregSQL database.

 ## Getting Started